tabpeter/demo_plmmr/README.md

 # TL;DR

-Here are the results for model fitting time:
+Here are the results for the computational time needed to fit a penalized linear mixed model with `plmmr`; $n$ is the number of observations (e.g., samples) and $p$ is the number of features (e.g., variants).

 ![](figures/fit_time.png)